 A Quick Guide to Sydney’s Major Business Districts

 Australia boasts of over a decade of continued economic growth and it is a hub for international business.
 As Australia’s financial capital, the city of Sydney is visited by a large number of domestic and international business travellers every year and is the hub for many domestic businesses.
 With a solid business background, the city boasts a number of growing industries.
-For those of you planning to apply for skilled migration to Australia, one of the best cities to find permanent and contract work.
+For those of you planning to apply for skilled migration to Australia, this is one of the best cities to find permanent and contract work.
 In this article, we summarise some of Sydney’s top Business districts, helping you get to know some of the key areas, you should be researching before you emigrate to Australia.

 Chatswood is located 8km from the Sydney CBD.
 It is a prominent business hub in the district.
 The top of the line transportation system in Chatswood is one of the other reasons for its prominence as a business center.
-Victoria Avenue that spreads from the north to the south of Chatswood, is the core of the transportation system.
+Victoria Avenue spreads from the north to the south of Chatswood and is the core of the transportation system.
 Chatswood is mostly renowned as a major shopping destination, attracting close to 15 million shoppers annually, which of course brings plenty of employment opportunities.
 Chatswood’s major shopping centres are Chatswood Chase and Westfield Chatswood, as well the surrounding streets and shops.
 Chatswood also has plenty of entertainment spots such as restaurants, hotels, cafes, and bars and is a popular place to live.

 Business Venues in Sydney